hetang/JCalendar/README.md

 JCalendar
 =========

-Calendar library for app platform like desktop, tablet &amp; mobile using HTML5, JavaScript and CSS
+Calendar library for all application platform like desktop, tablet &amp; mobile using HTML5, JavaScript and CSS